okta/okta.github.io/_source/_posts/2019-03-05-react-schematics.md

 These are the steps you will automate with the `rsi` schematic.

 1. `npm i bootstrap reactstrap`
-2. Import Bootstrap CSS:
+2. Import Bootstrap's CSS

-        import 'bootstrap/dist/css/bootstrap.min.css';

-3. You can then import and use reactstrap components:
+3. Import and use reactstrap components

-        import { Button } from 'reactstrap';

 You can use [Schematics Utilities](https://nitayneeman.github.io/schematics-utilities/) to automate adding dependencies, among other things.
 Start by opening a terminal window and installing `schematic-utilities` in the `rsi` project you created.